Department of Classics

 Holy Cross classics faculty members are active and influential scholars.
-Since 2010, our faculty have published 11 books, including scholarship on Homer, Vergil, Tacitus, Pericles, and Alexander the Great, as well as textbooks on Greek and Roman history and the Greek historians Herodotus and Thucydides, along with numerous articles on a wide range of subjects in Greek and Roman antiquity.
+In recent years members of the department have published books on Greek and Roman art, Homer, Vergil, Tacitus, Pericles, Alexander the Great, and the myth of Heracles, as well as textbooks on Greek and Roman history and the Greek historians Herodotus and Thucydides, along with numerous articles on a wide range of subjects in Greek and Roman antiquity.

 Students Present at Conferences Worldwide

 From left, Professor Neel Smith, Brian Clark '15, Melody Wauke '17, Claude Hanley '18, and Stephanie Lindeborg '13 present their research on the Venetus A manuscript of the "Iliad" at the International Digital Humanities conference in Krakow, Poland in July 2016.